GYNO-PEVARYL 150 mg Vaginal Pessaries

 Contact between latex products such as contraceptive diaphragms or condoms and this product must be avoided since the constituents of the product may damage the latex.
 Patients using spermicidal contraceptives should consult their physician since any local vaginal treatment may inactivate the spermicidal contraceptive (see section 4.4).

 In animals, econazole nitrate has shown no teratogenic effects but is foetotoxic at high doses.
 The significance of this to man is unknown as there is no evidence of an increased risk when taken in human pregnancy.
-However, because there is vaginal absorption, as with other imidazoles, econazole should be used in pregnancy only if the practitioner considers it to be necessary.
+However, animal studies have shown reproductive toxicity (see section 5.3).
+Because there is vaginal absorption, as with other imidazoles, econazole should be used in pregnancy only if the practitioner considers it to be necessary.

 Following oral administration of econazole nitrate to lactating rats, econazole and/or metabolites were excreted in milk and were found in nursing pups.
 It is not known whether econazole nitrate is excreted in human milk.
 Caution should be exercised when using Gyno-Pevaryl 150mg vaginal pessaries if the patient is breast-feeding